Skip to main content

 Occurring in January, Ice Magic is a world-class outdoor event that brings Canada's top ice carvers together in the epicentre of Banff National Park - Lake Louise.
 Nestled between the iconic Fairmont Chateau Lake Louise and the frozen shores of Lake Louise itself, frozen blocks of ice are transformed into an exhibition of artistic expression.

-Ice Magic is a popular winter event that visitors and locals alike look forward to - and for good reason!
+Ice Magic is a popular winter event that visitors and locals alike look forward to—and for good reason!
 This unique experience only happens once a year.
-To attend Ice Magic, you will need a ticket and a shuttle reservation, which is included with your ticket purchase.
-Click here to learn more about tickets.
+To attend Ice Magic, you will need a complimentary ticket, which is only available with an overnight stay at a participating accommodation.

 Remember to dress warmly in weather-appropriate clothing - layers, toques, and mittens are a must!